 Award minimums increased

-Minimum wages in awards will also increase by 3.5 percent.
+Minimum wages in awards will also increase by 3 percent.
+Weekly wages will be rounded to the nearest 10 cents.

-Employers will need to check that award covered employees are paid at least the minimum award rates from the first pay period starting on, or after, 1 July 2018.
+Employers also need to ensure that award covered employees are paid at least the increased minimum award rates from the first full pay period starting on, or after, 1 July 2019.

 What about employers with enterprise agreements, or with employees being paid ‘all-in’ salaries?